-The pupils with the highest attainment at the end of key stage 2 and key stage 4 have higher rates of attendance over the key stage compared to those with the lowest attainment.
-At KS2, pupils not meeting the expected standard in reading, writing and maths had an overall absence rate of 4.7% (9 days), compared to 3.5% (6.5 days) among those meeting the expected standard.
-Moreover, the overall absence rate of pupils not meeting the expected standard was higher than among those meeting the higher standard (4.7% - 9 days) compared to 2.7% -5 days).
-At KS4, pupils not achieving grade 9 to 4 in English and maths had an overall absence rate of 8.8% (17 days), compared to 5.2% (10 days) among those achieving grade 41.
-The overall absence rate of pupils not achieving grade 9 to 4 was over twice as high as those achieving grade 9 to 5 (8.8% -17 days) compared to (3.7% - 7 days).
-2 12.
+The students with the highest attainment at the end of Key Stage 2 and Key Stage 4 have higher rates of attendance over the key stage compared to those with the lowest attainment.
+At KS2, students not meeting the expected standard in reading, writing and maths had an overall absence rate of 4.7% (9 days), compared to 3.5% (6.5 days) among those meeting the expected standard.
+In addition, the overall absence rate of students not meeting the expected standard was higher than among those meeting the higher standard (4.7% - 9 days) compared to 2.7% -5 days).
+At KS4, students not achieving grade 9 to 4 in English and Maths had an overall absence rate of students not achieving grade 9 to 4 was over twice as high as those achieving grade 9 to 5 (8.8% -17 days) compared to (3.7% - 7 days).

-For the most vulnerable pupils, regular attendance is also an important protective factor and the best opportunity for needs to be identified and support provided.
+For the most vulnerable students, regular attendance is also an important protective factor and the best opportunity for needs to be identified and support provided.
 Research has shown associations between regular absence from school and a number of extra-familial harms.
-This includes crime (90% of young offenders had been persistently absent) 3 and serious violence (83% of knife possession offenders had been persistently absent in at least 1 of the 5 years of study)4.
+This includes crime (90% of young offenders had been persistently absent) and serious violence (83% of knife possession offenders had been persistently absent in at least 1 of the 5 years of study).